mashavaverova/DigitalDemokratiBlockchain/docs/src/src/ProposalHelpers.sol/contract.ProposalHelpers.md

 ## Functions
 ### addProposal

-Adds a proposal to a poll.
+Adds a new proposal to a poll.

+*The poll must exist and be within the proposal submission phase.*

 ```solidity